Why Do I Have Yellow Leaves On My Desert Rose Plant?

 Choose to keep the plant in dormancy through the winter.
 Reduce watering and keep the soil dry for a period of 3 to 4 months (typically between October and February).

-Keep plants in a cool (55° to 60° degrees Fahrenheit) low light setting during the dormant season.
+Keep plants in a cool (55° to 60° degrees Fahrenheit) low-light setting during the dormant season.
 Move it to a brighter, warmer setting in the springtime and give it a feeding.
 It will begin to produce new leaves shortly.

 True to its name, Desert Rose is a plant that does best in an arid environment.
 During the growing season, use the soak-and-dry method of watering.

 During the plants’ dormant season, sharply reduce watering.
 Move large, outdoor container plants to a location away from any natural rain.
-The plants should glean enough moisture from the air to do well during the dormant period.

 Water smaller indoor plants no more often than once a month during the dormant period.